alex-v08/Algorithms/README.md

 > **Quick Sort** is a sorting algorithm based on the Divide and Conquer algorith.
 It works by picking an element as a pivot, partion the given array around the pivot by placing the pivot in its correct position in the sorted array.

+### How to solve

+1. Start the challenge.
+2. Clone the repository.
+3. Solve the challenge.
+4. Push your solution.
+5. Finish the challenge.
+6. Wait for the resuls.

+### Additional information

+In this case, as can be seen in /src, the tests to be performed are given, so no I/O example will be given.
+Based on these tests, you should be able to complete all objectives.

+It is not allowed to modify the basic functionality of the tests provided.
+Complementary tests may be added, but these will not be evaluated.